Skylake-dev/Notes/Machine Learning/Machine Learning.md

 - using the second and the fourth rule and knowing that the linear kernel `k(x, x') = x^T*x'` is valid, we see that the gaussian kernel is valid.

 #### Kernels on symbolic data
 We can extend kernel to symbolic data like graphs, sets or something else.
-The important thing is that we somehow encode the similarity of two object in the kernel.
-For instance, suppose `A1` and `A2` are sets, we can define a kernel function like this:
+The important thing is that we somehow encode the similarity of two objects in the kernel.
+For instance, suppose `A_1` and `A_2` are sets, we can define a kernel function like this:

 ![symbolic_kernel_example](assets/symbolic_kernel_example.png)